 Senate Bill 303, allowing undocumented residents living in Nevada to obtain driving authorization cards, becomes law, January 2, 2014.

-To obtain a driver’s authorization card, applicants must pass the Nevada Department of Motor Vehicles’ driving test, pay an annual fee and acquire liability insurance on their vehicles.
+To obtain a driver’s authorization card, applicants must pass the Nevada Department of Motor Vehicles’ driving test, pay an annual fee and acquire liability auto insurance on their vehicles.
 Applications will not be accepted until January 2, 2014.

 To obtain a Nevada driver’s license, proof of identity, such as a birth certificate, U.S. passport, or current immigration documents must be presented.
 Consular identification cards issued by foreign governments, foreign birth certificates and border crossing cards are not valid forms of identification.